Michigan Nurse Practice Act: Facility Guide

 6. Present a valid license to practice nursing in another state and submit a request for licensure verification.

-The Michigan Board of Nursing website also provides approximate timeframes for application processing and outlines the required steps to renew a nursing license.
+The Michigan Board of Nursing website also provides approximate timeframes for application processing and outlines the required steps to renew a Michigan nurse license.

 • The task is within the nurse’s scope of practice.

-• The unlicensed clinician has received the appropriate education and training to perform the task.
+• The delegatee has the appropriate qualifications and has received the necessary education and training to perform the task.

-• The unlicensed clinician has demonstrated the appropriate skills and ability to safely complete the task.
+• The delegatee has demonstrated the appropriate skills and ability to safely complete the task.

 • The nurse is able to supervise and evaluate the performance of the delegated task.